vanzasetia/personal-website/src/blogs/guide-html-image.md

 ## Using the `decoding` attribute

-This attribute is often used together with `loading="lazy"`.
+This attribute with `async` value is often used together with `loading="lazy"`.
 The attribute accepts two values: `async` and `sync`.
 I believe `decoding="sync"` is the default behavior of most browsers.
 We should only use `decoding="async"` to tell the browser to show the image in the loading process.
 This means the users will see a waterfall effect—the image loads from top to bottom.

 I think `decoding="async"` works well on comic websites or galleries because the users will at least start seeing something as the image gets loaded progressively.
-This is a better experience than not showing anything until the image is fully loaded.
+This is a better experience than showing nothing until the image is fully loaded.

 ## Adding the `fetchpriority` attribute